 When networking via social media, stick to professional sites, such as LinkedIn, and keep your profiles accurate, up-to-date, and complete.
 (If you’re not sure where to start, try these seven tips to make your LinkedIn profile really stand out among your network.)
 By including a professional photo, personal summary, and an overview of your skills, your connections will get a better sense of your personality, abilities, and goals, making your connections more meaningful.
 Also, provide context in your connection requests and personal messages—don’t rely on LinkedIn’s default message, which shows you aren’t willing to take the time to establish a true connection.

 If you have a personal website or online portfolio, make sure your hard work and expertise are visible to your network.
 Having a robust online presence can help you develop critical industry connections—just make sure the personal brand you’ve built is clear and consistent across all channels.

-To stay connected not just to your classmates, but to your college as a whole, join social media accounts sponsored by the institution and don’t shy away from participating in the discussion forums when appropriate.
+To stay connected not just to your classmates, but to your college as a whole, look for social media accounts on various social networks that are sponsored by the institution, and don’t shy away from participating in the discussion forums when appropriate.
 You might also follow faculty and industry thought leaders on Twitter to join in on important conversations happening in real-time.
 Lastly, take advantage of pertinent threads on Quora to showcase your expertise and expand your network.
 These types of online networking strategies can lead to opportunities and notable connections that may have been more difficult to make in person.

 Networking is an essential part of everybody’s career path, and it’s no longer only something that happens offline.
-If you commit to being proactive in your efforts, you can network effectively in any classroom setting.
+If you commit to being proactive in your efforts, you can network effectively in any classroom setting, even online.
 With these tips in mind, you can harness the benefits of online learning while building a strong personal network that will serve you throughout your career.